Wichita on the Cheap

 However, in recent years, after many rounds of layoffs, the industry is seeing a shortage of workers.
 Many of those who were laid off, left town or found jobs in other industries.
 Wichita is looking to bring pride back to the aviation industry and spark renewed interest in the next generation.
 To help with this, many companies had input in creating a unique, permanent, hands-on aviation exhibit at Exploration Place.

 Unlike the previous aviation exhibit at Exploration Place which focused on the science of flight, you won’t find the new exhibit in any other science center.
-This one encompasses the entire aviation industry from designing the plane, to what it takes to actually build it and finally flying itself.
-This exhibit is truly unique to Wichita and will allow people to experience the aviation industry hands-on.
+This one encompasses the entire aviation industry, from designing the plane to what it takes to actually build it and, finally, flying itself.
+This exhibit is truly unique to Wichita and will allow people to experience the aviation industry hands-on with around 50 interactive offerings.

 For instance, you can race your friends to see who is the fastest at putting rivets in a plane.
 You can also virtually paint an airplane with an actual paint gun, lift a hatchway (escape hatch door) to feel how heavy it is, watch videos of the assembly line while sitting in part of an airplane in the Fuselage Theater, sit in a luxury jet, sit in a cockpit and fly, design your own plane, fly an unmanned aerial vehicle (similar to a drone), test landing gear, guess the smells in an aircraft plant (fuel, paint, etc.), fix electrical wires on a real plane wing, and more.